wavesplatform/docs.wavesplatform/docs/en/building-apps/how-to/assets/issue.md

 ### Using dApp

-Since Standard Library version 4, dApp callable function can issue a token.
+Since Standard library version 4, dApp callable function can issue a token.
 See [Callable Function](/en/ride/functions/callable-function) and [Issue](/en/ride/structures/script-actions/issue) articles of [Ride](/en/ride) chapter for more information.

-> :warning: Standard Library Version 4 becomes available from node version 1.2.0, after activation of the "Ride V4 and multiple attached payments for Invoke Script Transaction" (No. 16) feature.
-See Activation Protocol.
-Version 1.2.x is currently available on Stagenet only.
+> :warning: Standard ibrary Version 4 becomes available from node version 1.2.0, after activation of feature #16 “Ride V4 and multiple attached payments for Invoke Script Transaction”.
+Versions 1.2.x are currently available on Stagenet only.

 In this example, `myToken` function issues a token with following params: